Construction Report: Higher Rates, Higher Costs Keep Private Construction Soft

 Architecture Billings Index

 The Architecture Billings Index is reported monthly by the AIA and is one of the better leading indicators of future construction activity, particularly nonresidential construction, which can be difficult to forecast.
-Not all projects that are planned end up being started, though, particularly if economic variables significant change between the architecture inquiry and groundbreaking of the project so the ABI can send misleading signals.
+Not all projects that are planned end up being started, though, particularly if economic variables significantly change between the architecture inquiry and groundbreaking of the project so the ABI can send misleading signals.
 In the same light, projects planned years ago may suddenly become economically feasible and thus, might not show up in the data.

-The ABI increased modestly in October and November after two consecutive declines in August and September, which was the the first time this occurred since 2012.
+The ABI increased modestly in October and November after two consecutive declines in August and September, which was the first time this occurred since 2012.

-On the sector-level, residential construction billings showed a small resurgence, which is concerning considering the already worrying levels of supply coming online through the next several years.
+On the sector-level, residential construction billings showed a small resurgence, which is concerning, considering the already worrying levels of supply coming online through the next several years.

 Signs from Rental Markets